 The beautiful town of Albany is located right near the most southerly point of Western Australia.
 The town is blessed with beautiful scenery on every side, an abundance of national parks and loads of history.
 You’ll find plenty of interesting and unique things to do in Albany, if you haven’t visited yet then you really should add it to your list!

-I was lucky enough to spend most of my childhood living in Albany.
-I have personally explored, visited and returned to all of these places many times.
+I have been lucky enough to visit Albany many times over the years.
+I have personally explored, visited and returned to all of the places mentioned below.
 A visit to Albany makes for a lovely long weekend escape from Perth and also an excellent addition to your Perth to Esperance road trip itinerary.

 Opening hours and costs are listed for attractions which feature them, if there are none listed then none exist at the time of writing.
 Read on to discover all of the reasons why you should make a point of visiting Albany W.A.

 We recommend driving as most attractions require a car to reach.
 However if you wish to simply relax and maybe take a local tour then there is the option of a bus or flight.
 There are also local car rental agencies in Albany if you wish to avoid the drive down from Perth.